LeChatP/RootAsRole/README.md

-# RootAsRole : a secure alternative to sudo/su
+# RootAsRole : a secure alternative to sudo/su on Linux systems

 ## Contributors